Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The financial data reveals several important trends regarding the company's debt and asset structure over the analyzed period.
+The financial data reveals several notable trends in debt, assets, and leverage ratios over the analyzed periods.

 - Total Debt